 |Secondary level theme: underground/cave|

 |Maximum rings, Act 2: 479 + 20|

 |Underwater areas: Act 2|

-The zone is theorized to have been based off of Sonic 2's Hidden Palace Zone, as numerous objects in this level including bushes, bridges, and glowing orbs underground strongly resemble those of Hidden Palace.
+The Zone is theorized to have been based off of Sonic the Hedgehog 2's Hidden Palace Zone, as numerous objects in this level including bushes, bridges, and glowing orbs underground strongly resemble those of Hidden Palace.

 |“||Things will get pretty chilly as Sonic and Tails slide their way through this arctic wasteland.
 Be sure to smash open blocks of ice to reveal power-ups and hidden passageways.||„|

 — Sonic the Hedgehog 3 US manual